AnnaHrunova/devsidekick/README.md

 ## Features

 Dev Sidekick fetches all commits made to Git repository per day and with the help of Gemini API converts them to human-readable summary for later usage.
-At the current state of implementation later usage includes:
+At the current state of implementation Dev Sidekick includes:
 &nbsp;&nbsp;&nbsp;&nbsp; 1.
 Project progress tracking system (brief summary of what was done and when);
 &nbsp;&nbsp;&nbsp;&nbsp; 2.
 Project code summary comparison with Business Requirements document with the help of Gemini API;
 #### Which problems are solved?